"If

 should kill the man he has chosen to be king!"
 (1 Sam.
 26:9-11.)

-One modern David wrestled with hate and lying, and his faith finally
+One modern David wrestled with hate and lying.
+His faith finally won.

-talented speechwriter who wrote for many prominent leaders.
-But his conscience troubled
+speechwriter who wrote for many prominent leaders.
+But his conscience troubled him about

-him about what hed written.
+what hed written.
 "I had some apologizing to do.
-I had said and
+I had said and written many

 Do we reject lies?

-is "whats good for my party?"
-Both sides invent "facts"
+"whats good for my party?"
+Both sides invent "facts" (outright

 How can we identify lies?
 Its easier if we know whats true.